Eastern indigo snake: Description

-Distribution
+Geographic distribution

-The eastern indigo snake inhabits areas from far southwestern South Carolina through Florida, and west to southern Alabama and southeastern Mississippi.
-Their historic range extended into Louisiana.
+The eastern indigo snake inhabits areas from Florida to the southern areas of Georgia and Alabama.
+Their historic range extended into Louisiana, Mississippi, and South Carolina.
 A related species, the Texas indigo snake (Drymarchon melanurus erebennus), is found in southern Texas and Mexico.

 Conservation status

 Because of habitat loss, the eastern indigo snake is listed as a federally threatened species in Georgia and Florida.
 In 2012 the Alabama Department of Conservation and Natural Resources had listed the species as possibly extirpated within the state.
 A reintroduction program has shown initial signs of success, with an individual sighted in March 2022.

 The eastern indigo snake was largely eliminated from northern Florida due to habitat loss and fragmentation.
 A restoration program is currently underway at Apalachicola Bluffs and Ravines Preserve (ABRP) in northern Florida.
 The eastern indigo snake was last observed at ABRP in 1982, until 2017 when 12 snakes were released as part of the program.
 Twenty more snakes were released in 2018, and another 15 (10 female and 5 male) in 2019.
-The 10-year program is a collaborative effort between the Florida Wildlife Commission and private partners.
+The 10-year program is a collaborative effort between the Florida Fish and Wildlife Conservation Commission and private partners.

-NatureServe considers the species to be Vulnerable.
+NatureServe considers the species to be Endangered.

+Another issue the eastern indigo snake is facing would be dealing with infections due to the snake fungal disease (Ophidiomyces ophiodiicola).
+This fungus infects the dermal layer of snake skin, causing a variety of lesions that commonly manifest on the head and near the vent.

+Captive Eastern Indigo Snake populations are also having issues with (Cryptosporidium serpentis).
+This is a protozoal parasite that causes gastric cryptosporidiosis inside the snake's body.
+This leads to lack of water and nutrient intake.
+This causes illness in most and even death in some.
+If the snake is infected, it sometimes does not respond to clinical signs like dehydration, regurgitation and weight loss.